-This particular battle royale sim puts you on a plane with 99 other players, flies you over an enormous map full of large towns, military bases and humble farmsteads, and lets you choose where along the flight path you want to land.
-Once on the ground you’ll have to scramble together as much loot as you can find, make it to the randomly designated safe zone and duke it out with everyone else until you’re the last survivor.
-Knowing the map, tools of the trade, and some general tactics and tips will help you edge your way closer and closer to that esteemed Rank #1 spot – so that’s exactly what we’ve put together for you below.
+PUBG puts you on a plane with 99 other players, flies you over an enormous map full of large towns, military bases and humble farmsteads, and lets you choose where along the flight path you want to land.
+Once on the ground you will have to scramble together as much loot as you can find, make it to the randomly designated, constantly shrinking safe zone and duke it out with everyone else until you’re the last survivor.
+Knowing the map, tools of the trade, and some general PUBG tips and tricks will help you edge your way closer and closer to that esteemed Rank #1 spot.

-While exact loot locations, safe zones, and the initial flight path of the spawn plane is randomised for every match, you can still make it to practically anywhere on the map before the game’s first phase is up.
+While loot locations, safe zones, and the initial flight path of the spawn plane is randomised for every match, you can still make it to practically anywhere on the map before the game’s first phase is up.
 It helps to know the most popular landmarks around Erangel so you can get your hands on the best PUBG loot or so you know which areas to avoid.
 PUBG tips do not get simpler than learning the map, but when the map is this big it is important to know where you are parachuting into.

 Sosnovka Military Base

 A veritable beacon of military-grade weapons, attachments, and armour, Sosnovka Military Base is a location with a hefty amount of risk attached to its bountiful rewards.
 Why?
-Everyone knows they’re guaranteed to find something good there, and if you’re looking for some quick action to kick the match off it’s arguably the deadliest drop point on the map.
-To make matters more deadly, unless you’re very unlucky and the play zone lands within Sosnovka Military Base itself, you’ll have to cross one of two bridges in order to reach the mainland.
+Everyone knows they are guaranteed to find something good there, and if you are looking for some quick action to kick the match off it is arguably the deadliest drop point on the map.
+To make matters more lethal, unless you are very lucky and the play zone lands within Sosnovka Military Base itself, you will have to cross one of two bridges in order to reach the mainland.
 As PUBG tips go, staying clear of bridges will serve you well: they are popular ambush spots.

 Still, Sosnovka Military Base is always good for a sniper rifle or two of your own, plenty of armour, automatic weapons, and high-power scopes to boot.
-There’s also usually a few vehicles dotted around the base and some in the settlements by the bridges that will help you make your escape once you’ve loaded up on gear.
+There are also a few vehicles dotted around the base and some in the settlements by the bridges that will help you make your escape once you have loaded up on gear.

-If it’s decent gear you’re after and you really don’t fancy fighting for it then the archaeological site in Stalber will guarantee a solid loadout to anyone who can be bothered to make the lengthy trek there.
-If someone else takes the same approach as you then there’s ample supplies for two and plenty of room to hide should you wish to avoid an early fight.
+If it is decent gear you are after and you really do not fancy fighting for it then the archaeological site in Stalber will guarantee a solid loadout to anyone who can be bothered to make the lengthy trek there.
+If someone else takes the same approach as you then there are ample supplies for two and plenty of room to hide should you wish to avoid an early fight.

 The town will only yield standard weapons such as pistols, shotguns, and assault rifles, but is a safer bet due to the high density of buildings and cover.
-The school is usually good for a sniper rifle or two, but is incredibly dangerous due to the number of entry points and the fact that if you do want to leave it you’ll have to contend with players watching you from the nearby apartment buildings.
+The school is usually good for a couple of rarer PUBG guns, but is incredibly dangerous due to the number of entry points and the fact that if you do want to leave it you will have to contend with players watching you from the nearby apartment buildings.

-An added benefit of Rozhok is that it’s in the centre of the map, meaning you can stick around there for most of the match racking up kills and gear until you need to move over to the play zone later into the match.
+An added benefit of Rozhok is that it is in the centre of the map, meaning you can stick around there for most of the match racking up kills and gear until you need to move over to the play zone later into the match.

 Lipovka military bunker